timnavalta/SQLQueries/README.md

 My team needs to make one more security update on employees who are not in the Information Technology department.
 To make the update, I first have to get information on these employees.

-The following demonstrates how I created a SQL query to filter for employee machines from employees not in the Information Technology department.
+The following demonstrates how I created a SQL queries to filter for employee machines from employees not in the Information Technology department.

 ![https://i.imgur.com/tfHkYkH.png](https://i.imgur.com/tfHkYkH.png)